 I know of another leader3 from a major denomination who served in a rural community in the midwest.
 Although there were only about 1000 people in the entire town, it was home to three Methodist churches4 — they rarely, if ever, cooperated for the Gospel.
 These churches were doctrinally compatible, but each saw its group as the one true Wesleyan witness in the area called to unify all three fellowships.
 On any given Sunday, all the members from the three churches could have met in the same building at the same time with room to spare.
 They all held the Bible out as God’s Word, taught and preached the same Gospel, followed basically the same service of worship with the same music, and did some good work in the community.
 But, they just couldn’t work together.
 Decades before, there were hundreds of practicing Methodists in the town and a huge revival began there that spread across the country.
 But, all three had dwindled to a total of less than 75 members (the average size of one church in the United States).
 As time went on, the non-believers in town noticed that these Christians didn’t actually love one another — the Gospel and Christ’s Church came in for ridicule, scorn and, eventually, outright hatred.
 Their historic buildings fell into disrepair and they came to rely on City Hall to finance restoration projects out of historical interest (3 John 7).
 Eventually, one congregation shrank to about 10 people, the pastor had to leave town for work, the church disbanded, and their beautiful old building was given away.
 These zombie churches had a reputation for being alive for a while, but their lack of love for one another and pride of place wore them down — Jesus removed their witness.
 (1 Corinthians 13, Revelation 3:14-22, Luke 22:24-27)

 Finally, there is a minister5 in an area with a population numbering in the tens of thousands.
 There are vibrant, Gospel-centered, God-glorifying, disciple-making churches, representing a number of denominations and streams of orthodox, historic Christianity.
-There is no want of good Christian fellowship and the Church in the community has not only a reputation of being alive but growth in God’s grace and favor.
-Within the Church in this area, there are at least seven churches that would be considered in the same stream or tradition, both doctrinally and practically.
+There is no want of good Christian fellowship and many churches have a good reputation and are growing in God’s grace and favor.
+There are at least seven churches that would be considered in the same stream or tradition, both doctrinally and practically.
 They are all within driving distance of one another.
 All are Gospel-centered, committed to Jesus, expressing a desire to see God glorified and His kingdom come, in and through their churches.
 Three of these churches have been planted within the past decade, while the rest have been around for a good long time.
 They all have a reputation for being alive and seem to be on good terms with one another.
 But, some of these churches are barely making it, financially.
 Their growth in numbers is flat or declining slightly — they see few conversions and have not expanded much beyond the original core of family and friends.
 Their resources are inwardly focused for the most part — much of their time and energy are expended in logistical or organizational activities.
-At the same time, the other churches in this stream are growing both numerically and spiritually, while sending money, resources and, more importantly, people out into the rest of the country and the world with the Good News and planting churches.
-So, the question is this: if a few churches are practically identical to the others while being far less effective for the Gospel and bearing little fruit– could those struggling fellowships be on the way to becoming zombie churches?
+At the same time, the other churches in this stream are growing both numerically and spiritually, while sending money, resources and, more importantly, people out into the rest of the country and the world with the Good News.
+So, the question is this: could those smaller, struggling fellowships be on the way to becoming zombie churches?
 Are they hoarding gifts, resources, and people, who would be better served and better servants under the oversight of better shepherds?
 Would they be more obedient to the Great Commission by folding their struggling communities into one of the larger healthy churches in the area?

 Those are difficult questions to ask yourself if you are a member or leader in a church like one of those I’ve described.
 When a church still has a reputation of being alive and Jesus hasn’t removed it from the scene, we shouldn’t assume that it is dead or dying and we can’t say with certainty that it’s a zombie church.
 But, if I’m a member of or if I’m one of the leaders in a church that is static or declining while others from my tradition in the immediate area are growing and thriving, I have an obligation to seek the Lord on the matter, in the Scriptures, and through prayer — I would want to know if I am a member of a zombie church.